Pier-Giorgio/BipxTech---ML/README.md

 Univariate analysis involves analyzing and visualizing the dataset by examining one variable at a time.
 This type of analysis is fundamental for understanding the individual characteristics of each variable, which helps in identifying patterns, distributions, and potential outliers.
 Effective data visualization is crucial in this process, as it allows us to gain insights into the data and make informed decisions about subsequent analyses.<br>
 When performing univariate analysis, it is important to choose the appropriate type of chart or plot based on the nature of the variable.
 Univariate analysis can be conducted on both categorical and numerical variables, each requiring different visualization techniques.<br>

 Categorical variables represent discrete categories or groups.
-To visualize these variables, we can use the following plots:
+To visualize these variables, we can use the following plots:<br>
 - **Count Plot**: A count plot displays the frequency of each category in the variable.
 It is useful for understanding the distribution and prevalence of different categories.<br>
 - **Bar Chart**: Similar to a count plot, a bar chart represents the frequency of categories using bars.
 It is an effective way to compare the sizes of different groups.<br>
 - **Pie Plot**: A pie plot shows the proportion of each category as segments of a circle.
 This plot is useful for visualizing the relative sizes of categories in a variable.<br>

 Numerical variables represent continuous or discrete numerical values.
-For these variables, we can use the following plots:
+For these variables, we can use the following plots:<br>
 - **Histogram**: A histogram displays the distribution of a numerical variable by dividing the data into bins and plotting the frequency of values in each bin.
 It helps in understanding the shape, central tendency, and spread of the data.<br>
 - **Box Plot**: A box plot shows the distribution of a numerical variable through its quartiles, highlighting the median, interquartile range, and potential outliers.
 It is useful for comparing distributions and identifying outliers.<br>
 - **Density Plot**: A density plot is a smoothed version of a histogram, representing the distribution of a numerical variable as a continuous probability density curve.
 It provides a clearer view of the distribution's shape and variability.<br>